dhealy05/classified_intelligence/readme.md

 | ![A](img/rebatch/batch_similarity_curve_rebatch.png) | ![B](img/rebatch/batch_similarity_diff_rebatch.png) | ![C](img/rebatch/batch_similarity_raw_embedding_rebatch.png)|
 | ![A](img/rebatch/similarity_distribution_curve_global_mean_similarity_rebatch.png) | ![B](img/rebatch/similarity_distribution_diff_global_mean_similarity_rebatch.png) | ![C](img/rebatch/similarity_distribution_raw_embedding_global_mean_similarity_rebatch.png)|

-With curve and diff, we see some small separation between random baseline and population mean.
+With grid space normalized curve (curve) and embedding space curve (diff), we see some small separation between random baseline and population mean.
 So it's working, but it's not a particularly big difference; in fact, it's the smallest gap we've seen since our random control.

 In contrast, and to reinforce what we're doing, observe the actual embedding similarity in the third column - since we're using the embedding as our clustering mechanism, the gap is extremely large, as we'd expect.